KwatME/Rela.jl/system/Molecule/Protein/Fe/Transferrin.md

 # "

-Transports Fe
+Transports Fe.

-Increases when Fe is low
+Increases when Fe is low.

-Saturation decreases when its production is more than its use
+Saturation decreases when its production is more than its use.

 # \